-The hypothesis in Experiment 1 was that participants would rate the pair condition as more effective than the test condition.
+The hypothesis, in Experiment 1, was that participants would rate the pair condition as more effective than the test condition.
 Such a finding would replicate previous findings (e.g., Roedger & Karpicke, 2006a), but it would also differ from previous work in important ways.
-First, Roediger and Karpicke's task, free-recalling text passages without feedback-which students rarely do when studying-is probably less attractive than testing oneself in a flashcards-like paradigm, which students naturally do (Kornell & Bjork, 2008).
-Moreover, in Roedger and Karpicke's study the participants' predictions were actually accurate with respect to the immediate test-that is, consistent with the participants' predictions, on an immediate test study trials resulted in better performance than test trials.
-The predictions were inaccurate with respect to Roediger and Karpicke's delayed test condition, but people often fail to predict that forgetting will occur at all (Koriat, Bjork, Sheffer, & Bar, 2004), much less differential forgetting rates following test trials compared to presentation trials.
+Firstly, Roediger and Karpicke's task, free-recalling text passages without feedback-which students rarely do when studying-is probably less attractive than testing oneself in a flashcards-like paradigm, in which students naturally do (Kornell & Bjork, 2008).
+Moreover, in Roedger and Karpicke's study, the participants' predictions actually accurate with respect to the immediate test-that is, consistent with the participants' predictions, on an immediate test, study trials resulted in better performance than test trials.
+The predictions were inaccurate with respect to Roediger and Karpicke's delayed test condition, but people often fail to predict that forgetting will occur at all (Koriat, Bjork, Sheffer, & Bar 2004), much less differential forgetting rates following test trials compared to presentation trials.
 Thus, in addition to providing a point of comparison for Experiment 2, Experiment 1 differed in important ways from previous results regarding people beliefs about the benefits of testing.
+Method other half were more difficult, unrelated pairs (e.g., inanity-capacity), with zero forward association strength.